OEM+ Full LED Headlights — BMW 5 Series (F10/F11)

 | Housing Material | ABS + High-strength Polycarbonate Lens |

-| Auto-Leveling | Supported — integrates with factory ride-height signal |
+| Auto-Leveling | Supported on equipped cars — integrates with factory ride-height signal |

 | High Beam Assist | Supported — camera-based automatic switching retained |